Attorney Fee Dispute Assistance

 What is arbitration?

 Instead of holding a hearing, the Committee may offer to resolve the dispute through arbitration.
 In arbitration, you and your attorney must each agree to present your sides of the dispute to an arbitration hearing panel, and then to abide by the decision rendered by the panel in the form of an arbitration award.
 The arbitration award is legally binding and may be enforced in court.
 If you and your attorney agree to this option, you will each be mailed arbitration agreement forms and an arbitration hearing will be scheduled.
-After the arbitration hearing, you and your attorney will each be mailed a copy of the arbitration award, usually within two weeks.
+After the arbitration hearing, you and your attorney will each be mailed a copy of the arbitration award.

 How do you file a complaint with the Committee?